 If you want to learn more about Dirty HR and how to get started with it, check out our podcast with Khalilah.

 Innovative project: Amplify Accelerator

-It’s almost unthinkable to share a group of innovative HR leaders without including Lars whose personal mission it is to accelerate innovation in HR.
+It’s almost unthinkable to share a group of innovative HR leaders without including Lars, whose personal mission is to accelerate innovation in HR.